opensearch-project/documentation-website/_getting-started/quickstart.md

 # Installation quickstart

-Get started using OpenSearch and OpenSearch Dashboards by deploying your containers with [Docker](https://www.docker.com/).
-Before proceeding, you need to [get Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://github.com/docker/compose) installed on your local machine.
+To get started using OpenSearch and OpenSearch Dashboards quickly, deploy your containers using [Docker](https://www.docker.com/).
+For all installation guides, see [Install and upgrade OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/).

+Before proceeding, you need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://github.com/docker/compose) on your local machine.

 The Docker Compose commands used in this guide are written with a hyphen (for example, `docker-compose`).
 If you installed Docker Desktop on your machine, which automatically installs a bundled version of Docker Compose, then you should remove the hyphen.
 For example, change `docker-compose` to `docker compose`.
 {: .note}